ECE-IoT/Prototyping/docs/index.md

 which helps to set up everything correctly.
 When everything is configured as shown, the documentation of the prototyping phase should be easy and intuitive.

 !!! warning
-    The repository does `sync` the code in `main.cpp`.
+    The repository does *NOT* `sync` the code in `main.cpp`.
 Thats due to the fact that every developer is using their own code in the `main.cpp`and this would cause a merge mess.
+If you are `cloning` the *repository* the first time, please add a new `main.cpp` file to your file-tree `/src`